Moo-hi/regular-clock/README.md

 # Overview
  A regular alarm clock with the usual functionality you'd expect.

+ The project file should be opened in Atmel Studio 7.

 ## Port configuration
 This portion contains values that the ports of the microcontroller (Atmega328P) should be initialized to.